-Admit it.
-The thought of leaving your pet while you take an all-inclusive vacation makes you anxious.
+Does the thought of leaving your pet while you go on vacation makes you anxious?

-Even though you love your dog or cat, bringing them on vacation may not be an option.
-Read on to find out what to do with your pet since they’re not allowed at all-inclusive resorts.
+Even though you love your dog or cat, bringing them on vacation may not be the best option.

 What to do with Your Pet When You Leave for an All-Inclusive Vacation